In Britain and Ireland, the Neolithic was the period between around 4000BC and 2500BC that saw the widespread adoption of agriculture.

 Until recently, the earliest evidence of Neolithic activity in Orkney came from the island of Papa Westray.

-There, a stone-built Neolithic house – the Knap of Howar – was dated to around 3600BC, some four centuries after farming arrived in south-east England.
-This early date earned the Knap of Howar the distinction of being the oldest standing building in northern Europe.
+There, a pair of stone-built Neolithic structures – the Knap of Howar – were initially dated to around 3600BC, some four centuries after farming arrived in south-east England.
+This early date earned the Knap of Howar the distinction of being the oldest standing buildings in northern Europe.

-However, recent excavation on the Mainland has now pushed the arrival of farming in Orkney back a century to 3700BC.
+But although the Knap of Howar might not be as old as once thought, more recent excavations on the Orkney Mainland pushed the arrival of farming in Orkney back to 3700BC.

 In addition, average temperatures were slightly higher than today.
 This, together with fertile soils, meant Orkney was ideal for agriculture.
 It is little wonder that after transporting livestock, seed and new ideas to the islands the farmers flourished.